Skip to main content

 Will my data be used to train AI models?

 No. Beyond Time does not train on your goal data, and the MCP server doesn't change that.
-When you connect Claude, Cursor, or another client, you're using that client's model to interact with your data.
-Whether that client trains on prompts is governed by your agreement with that vendor.
+When you connect Claude, you're using Anthropic's model to interact with your data.
+Whether Claude trains on prompts is governed by your agreement with Anthropic.
 Beyond Time takes no part in any training pipeline.

 What happens if my AI client misuses a tool?